intergalacticredits/IGCredits/README.md

 > What is an InterGalactic Credit or (CREE)?
 Main Features: Run on the ethereum blockchain
-High supply of Tokens 7,000,000,000,000 (7000000000000 Tokens created so far) Used as multi-purposes mediation instrument to interact with other decentralized interPlanetary Nodes.
+High supply of Credits 7,000,000,000,000 (7000000000000 Tokens created so far) Used as multi-purposes mediation instrument to interact with other decentralized interPlanetary Nodes.
 Note:

 ## Table of Contents